-Lecturer Francisco Javier Santos Arteaga fsantosarteaga@unibz.it Scientific sector of the lecturer SECS P/06 Teaching language English Office hours Please refer to the lecturer's web page Lecturing assistant None List of topics covered The set of topics covered in the course will include: - Fundamentals of microeconomics - Firms, competition and efficiency - Market failures and regulation - Price discrimination - Games and Strategies - Oligopoly, collusion and price wars - Entry and Market Structure - Horizontal Mergers - Market Foreclosure - Vertical Relations - Product differentiation - Innovation and Networks Teaching format Students are advised to read the literature indicated in the description of the topics being covered as preparation for a session.
+Lecturer Francisco Javier Santos Arteaga fsantosarteaga@unibz.it Scientific sector of the SECS P/06 lecturer English Teaching language Office hours English Please refer to the lecturer's web page Please refer to the lecturer's web page List of topics severed None The set of tenies severed in the source will include: List of topics covered The set of topics covered in the course will include: Intuition and Basic Concepts: - Fundamentals of microeconomics: Consumers, Firms and Market Structure - Competition, Equlibrium and efficiency Further Developments: - Market failures and regulation - Price discrimination Oligopoly: - Games and Strategies - Oligopoly Entry and Market Structure: - Horizontal Mergers Teaching format - Market Foreclosure Non-Price Strategies: - Vertical Relations - Product differentiation - Innovation and Networks Frontal lectures. reaching format Students are advised to read the literature indicated in the description of the topics being covered as preparation for a session.
 In particular, it will prove useful to try to anticipate those instances where it may be difficult to follow the presentation this is not an uncommon experience when exposed to theoretical literature.
 Making a joint effort to overcome these difficulties is the main objective of the lectures, where key concepts from the literature are presented and discussed.
 Special emphasis will be given to a thorough assessment of conceptual aspects and their potential applications.

 Learning outcomes Knowledge and understanding: Knowledge and understanding of the basic principles of market competition and price theory as well as the role played by distortions and market failures.

-Applying knowledge and understanding: Developing the ability to formalize economic environments building on the central theoretical concepts of modern industrial economic theory.
-In particular, students will develop the ability to: • perform microeconomic analyses of cost structures and their role and importance in firm decisions;
+Applying knowledge and understanding:

+Developing the ability to formalize economic environments building on the central theoretical concepts of modern industrial economic theory.
+In particular, students will develop the ability to: